West Linn police chief on leave amid investigation fired

 WEST LINN, Ore.
-(AP) - The West Linn Police Chief placed on administrative leave in April after the City Council hired a firm to investigate how the city handled a Portland resident’s wrongful arrest and discrimination allegations against the police has been fired.
+(AP) - The West Linn police chief placed on administrative leave in April after the City Council hired a firm to investigate how the city handled a Portland resident’s wrongful arrest and discrimination allegations against the police has been fired.

 The City of West Linn said in a news release that Terry Kruger was separated from his employment on Friday.
 Kruger will be offered three months of severance pay under the terms of his employment agreement, the city said.